zenstruck/messenger-test/README.md

 You can interact with the test transports in your tests by using the `InteractsWithMessenger` trait in your `KernelTestCase`/`WebTestCase` tests.
-You can assert the different step of message processing by asserting on the queue and the different state of message processing like acknowledged, rejected and so on.
+You can assert the different steps of message processing by asserting on the queue and the different state of message processing like acknowledged, rejected and so on.

+If you only need to know if a message has been dispatched you can test on the bus. (see below)

 ### Queue Assertions